 Pembroke real estate is some of the most expensive in Kentucky, although Pembroke house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pembroke is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Pembroke isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Pembroke are a mix of both white- and blue-collar jobs.
 Overall, Pembroke is a city of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Pembroke who work in office and administrative support (12.19%), healthcare (9.95%), and management occupations (7.71%).

-Being a small city, Pembroke does not have a public transit system used by locals to get to and from work.
+Pembroke is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Pembroke in 2022 was $30,572, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $122,288 for a family of four.
 However, Pembroke contains both very wealthy and poor people as well.